 The band is completely self-contained for most venues with state of the art pro-audio equipment and lighting.
 For larger venues, professional production equipment and producers can be engaged.
 The band is fully insured for your protection.

 Upper Main Street utilizes several musicians, so the make up of the band varies slightly and allows some flexibility.
-Generally the core group is made up of Ric Jones, Drummer and Leader; Bill Encke, Guitar; Chuck Bregman, Piano; Bill Rowley, Trumpet; Brian Enabnit, Trombone; David Resnick, Clarinet, Saxophones & vocals; and Joe Gonzalez, Electric Bass.
+Generally the core group is made up of Ric Jones, Drummer and Leader; Bill Encke, Guitar; Chuck Bregman, Piano; Otto Krueger, Trumpet; Brian Enabnit, Trombone; David Resnick, Clarinet, Saxophones & vocals; and Joe Gonzalez, Electric Bass.
 Megan Gloss is our featured vocalist.

-Other local legends have performed with the band over the years, including the late Paul Powers on trombone, the late Don Boal on guitar, the late Don Dugan on trumpet, Mark Oberfoell on bass, Chuck Crimmins on bass and vocals and the late Rocky Rockhold on piano and vocals.
+Other local legends have performed with the band over the years, including the late Paul Powers on trombone, the late Don Boal on guitar, the late Don Dugan on trumpet, Mark Oberfoell on bass, Chuck Crimmins on bass and vocals, Bill Rowley on trumpet and the late Rocky Rockhold on piano and vocals.

 In recent years the band has been proud to be an opening act for New Orleans’ Preservation Hall Jazz Band, Kevin Costner & Modern West, the Gin Blossoms, Tommy James & the Shondells, America, Grand Funk Railroad, Pablo Cruise, Cheap Trick, The Little River Band, Guess Who, Styx, REO Speedwagon, Night Ranger, John Kay & Steppenwolf, Pat Benitar with Neil Geraldo, Pure Prairie League, Marty Stuart & his Fabulous Superlatives and The Steve Miller Band.